liferay/liferay-docs/devGuide/en/chapters/05-remote-services.markdown

 services to create your web services client.
 Try it out on Liferay's SOAP web services!

-Next we'll explore Liferay's JSON Web Services.
+Next we'll explore Liferay's JSON web services.

 ## JSON Web Services [](id=json-web-services-liferay-portal-6-2-dev-guide-05-en)

-JSON Web Services let you access portal service methods by exposing them as a JSON HTTP API.
+JSON web services let you access portal service methods by exposing them as a JSON HTTP API.
 Service methods are made easily accessible using HTTP requests, both from JavaScript within the portal and from any JSON-speaking client.